 While the court has located the lock on invoking the CFAA anytime one saw fit, it has still not shut the door completely.
 The more recent Stackla v.
 Facebook found yet another platform that got into controversy via web scraping.

-With new cases popping up every now and then, it will eventually fall on the court to clarify the CFAA and terms like “without authorization”.
+With new cases popping up now and then, it will eventually fall on the court to clarify the CFAA and terms like “without authorization”.
 Data is present everywhere and creating a distinction between the legal and the illegal becomes of prime importance.
-The monopoly of data would be dangerous for innovation and in the world of the fast-paced Internet, innovation is everything.
+The monopoly of data would be dangerous for innovation, and in the world of the fast-paced Internet, innovation is everything.

 With the win in its bag, hiQ has cleared the path for the application of open web data.
-Web crawling and extracting is the cheapest way to gather data and for far too long has been seen as a skeptical approach.
+Web crawling and extracting is the cheapest way to gather data, and for far too long has been seen as a sceptical approach.
 One must understand that the only way small and big companies can compete in a level playing field is if the Internet and the data present on it remains free to use for all.